mattaylor/objix/README.md

 ### Object.prototype.delete(...keys)

-Return new object with keys in arguments removed
+Return this with keys in arguments removed

 ```javascript
 { a: 1, b: 2, c: 3 }.delete('a','b') // { c: 3 }